nullivex/ah-wiki/Servers/websocket.md

 ```

-Note that we are using the provided actionHeroWebSocket prototype and requiring the faye library which actionHero provides.
+Note that we are using **both** the provided actionHeroWebSocket prototype and requiring the faye library which actionHero provides.

 Methods which the provided actionHeroWebSocket object expose are: